AIMultipleAIMultiple

 Cem Dilmegani

-Observability tools for AI agents, like Langfuse and Arize, help gather detailed traces (a record of the processing of a program or transaction) and provide dashboards to track metrics in real-time.
+Observability tools for AI agents, such as Langfuse and Arize, help gather detailed traces (a record of a program or transaction’s execution) and provide dashboards to track metrics in real time

 Many agent frameworks, like LangChain, use the OpenTelemetry standard to share metadata with observability tools.
-On top of that, many observability tools build custom instrumentations for added flexibility.
+On top of that, many observability tools provide custom instrumentation for greater flexibility.

 AI agent observability platforms